 Legumes, like chickpeas, are commonly found in Mediterranean and Middle Eastern cuisines and as I grew up in a Turkish household, chickpeas were one of the superfoods that was always on the table in the form of hummus and other dishes.

 Chickpeas are full of antioxidants, iron and are naturally gluten free, which is the reasons why I have been including these little peas into my diet as I have cut out and reduced the amount of processed carbs that usually make me feel unwell.
 I have found them to be a great replacement for bread and other carbs as it is more gentle on my digestive system and doesn’t make me feel all yucky after my meal.

 This recipe is so easy to make!
 You can store what you don’t eat in the fridge in an air tight container for a couple of days.

 Enjoy hummus as a snack late morning or late afternoon with some pitta bread, celery, cucumber, carrot and bell pepper sticks.
 This is a great alternative to those biscuits or chocolate you may have hidden in the back of the cupboard or your desk at work.
 Hummus as a healthy snack alternative will help boost your energy and keep you going until your next meal.

 So here is my Homemade Hummus with Paprika recipe for you to make and enjoy!

 Hummus is a great healthy snack between meals perfect with cucumber and pepper sticks..

-In a blender add the drained chickpeas, the lemon juice, tahini, crushed garlic and the 3 tablespoons of water and lightly season with salt.
+In a blender add chickpeas with juices, the lemon juice, tahini, crushed garlic, paprika and the 3 tablespoons of water and lightly season with salt.
 Lightly blend or pulse until you reach a fairly smooth consistency, add one more tablespoon of water if the mixture is too stiff

 Spoon into a serving bowl and sprinkle a fair amount of paprika over the top